The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Introduction

-Moreover, when numerical basis set is used, both the Coulomb terms and the exchange-correlation term needs numerical integration\cite{Delley1991}.
-So in principle, this moving-grid effect using numerical basis set could be more serious than using Gaussian basis set which treats Coulomb terms analytically.
-In 1991, Delley made a first analytical energy derivative implementation using numerical basis set, in Ref.\cite{Delley1991}, he also mentioned that for first-order derivative calculation, the moving-grid effect only "results in a small residual (e.g.,10$^{-3}$ a.u.) at the energy minimum", which could be left out in his opinion.
-However, how about its influence on the second-order derivatives (force constant/Hessian)?
-To the best of our knowledge, until now, it is still unknown when using atom-centered numerical basis set.
+The moving-grid effect only appears for the numerical integrations.
+In the previous studies\cite{Johnson1993,Baker1994,Malagoli2003} with the Gaussian type orbitals~(GTOs), the moving-grid effect has been considered for force and Hessian calculations only for the exchange-correlation term.
+This is because when using the GTOs, only the exchange-correlation term is integrated numerically while the Hellmann-Feynman terms and the other Pulay terms are treated analytically with GTOs, so no moving-grid effect needs to be considered for these terms; However, when the numeric atom-centered orbitals~(NAOs) are adopted, both the Hellmann-Feynman and the whole Pulay terms are integrated numerically\cite{Delley1991}, so in principle, the moving-grid effect using numeric basis set could be more serious than using the Gaussian basis set which treats Coulomb terms analytically.
+In 1991, Delley\cite{Delley1991} has made a first analytical force implementation using numeric basis set, in which he also mentioned that for first-order derivative calculation, the moving-grid effect only``results in a small residual (e.g.,10$^{-3}$ a.u.) at the energy minimum'', which could be left out in his opinion.
+However, how about its influence on the second-order derivatives~(force constants/Hessians)?
+To the best of our knowledge, until now, it is still unknown when using NAOs.
+As a result, the motivation of our current work is to see the influence of the moving-grid effect on both the Hellmann-Feynman Hessian and the Pulay Hessian terms when using the atom-centered grid together with the NAOs, which has not been examined before.
+Recently, we have completed our implementation\cite{Shang2017,Shang2018} of density-functional perturbation theory (DFPT) in the all-electron Fritz Haber Institut \textit{ab initio} molecular simulations (FHI-aims) package\citep{Blum2009}, especially for harmonic vibrational properties\cite{Shang2017} in molecules and solids, using the numeric atom-centered orbitals as basis functions.
+Here in this work, we find that the Hellmann-Feynman Hessian terms can not be improved by only increasing the integration grid quality as before, we have also carefully analyzed where the large errors come from, which has not been reported in the literature so far.

-Recently, we completed our implementation\cite{Shang2017} of density-functional perturbation theory (DFPT) for harmonic vibrational properties in molecules and solids, using numeric atom-centered orbitals as basis functions~(discussed exemplarily for the all-electron Fritz Haber Institut \textit{ab initio} molecular simulations (FHI-aims) package\citep{Blum2009}.)
-Here we will show the moving-grid effect in second-order derivative calculation when using such atom-centered numerical basis set.
-We find that, unlike for first derivatives (i.e. forces) , this moving-grid effect plays an important role for second derivatives (i.e. vibrational frequencies).
-We only discussed molecule in this paper.
-And in order to keep the same line as Delley \cite{Delley1991}, the screened scheme\cite{Blum2009,Shang2017} is not used for Hellman-Feynman force and Hessian calculation.
-In fact, when using screened scheme, the moving-grid effect for Hellman-Feynman force could be bypassed as the derivative in screened scheme is analytically gotten, so the moving-grid effect only appeared in Pulay-force calculation.
-So does the force constants/Hessian calculation.